 • Time warp street for dementia patients.
 In England, The Memory Lane features a 1950s-style post office, grocer, phone booth and pub, along with old tobacco tins, ration books, magazines and newspapers.
 The street was built on the grounds of a care home for dementia patients.

 • Boomer retirees go smaller and cooler.
 A number of small towns in cooler climate states — Maine, Michigan, Washington — are becoming popular retirement destinations.
-David Savageau, author of Retirement Places Rated (and a boomer), told the Washington Post that the desert Southwest and Florida were “for our parents; for us it might be somewhere closer to home, a college town, a ski resort or a historical area that gets some kind of tourism in season.”
+David Savageau, author of Retirement Places Rated (and a boomer), said that the desert Southwest and Florida were “for our parents; for us it might be somewhere closer to home, a college town, a ski resort or a historical area that gets some kind of tourism in season.”

 Photo: Tetra Images/Corbis